compugrl/whats-for-dinner-back-end/README.md

-# What's For Dinner proxy server
+# What's For Dinner back end

-The What's For Dinner is to be used with the [What's For Dinner mobile app project](https://github.com/compugrl/whats-for-dinner)
+The What's For Dinner back end is to be used with the What's For Dinner mobile app project (https://github.com/compugrl/whats-for-dinner-back-end)

 ## Quick Start